xddxdd/blog/source/page/dn42/index.md

 English: "1xRTT" Peering
 ------------------------

-I live in China, on the opposite side of the planet (for most of you).
-This means that due to timezone differences, one round of information exchange (you send an email, I respond, you see my reply) may need 24 hours or even more.
+I live in China, and (many of) you may be on the opposite side of the planet.
+This means that due to timezone differences, one round of information exchange (you send an email, I respond while you sleep, you see my reply after wake up) may need 24 hours or even more.

 Here I provide instructions to perform "1xRTT" peering, which means we can peer with only one email from you and one email from me.
 Even if you and me are in the same timezone, this will still simplify things.